denisyukphp/backoff/docs/index.md

 $backoff = new Backoff($strategy, $config);
 ```

 Also you must choose a strategy for generating the backoff time.
 Available are strategies such as constant, exponential, linear and decorrelation.
-Then instance the Backoff with configured a strategy and a config.
+Then instance Backoff with configured a strategy and a config.

 ```php
 /** @var DurationInterface $backoffTime */